Disco-Dave/get-programming-with-fsharp/notes.md

 ### Lesson 13: Achieving Code Reuse in F#
 * High-order functions
 * Pass functions or interfaces as the first argument of functions.
 Useful for partial application

+## Unit 4: Collections in F#

+### Lesson 15: Working with Collections in F#
+* Overview:
+    * Introduce F# Collection types
+    * How to think about transformations in terms of pipelines
+    * How to use immutable collections
+* There are three modules to be familiar with:
+    1. Seq
+    2. List
+    3. Array
+* Declarative vs imperative
+* Show indexing and slicing
+* F# List are native.
+They are linked lists and immutable.
+Unlike C#'s which are ArrayLists and mutable
+* Talk about figure 15.6